-Amla is in season and i have started making fresh chutneys with it .
-Full of Vitamins C , Carotenes , Calcium , Phosphorus , Iron and many more ........... it is sup[posed to be a great antioxidant food good for kaya kalpa ( rejuvenation )............no wonder this is an essential ingredient in many kitchens including mine .
-I used to add an amla to my daughters khichdi every day .
-Adding an amla to your daals is a great idea to incorporate some seasonal goodness to your meals...
+Full of Vitamins C, Carotenoids, Calcium, Phosphorus, Iron and many more health benefits, amla is supposed to be a great antioxidant food good for kaya kalpa (rejuvenation), it helps cleansing the system and tones the GI tract as per Naturopathy practitioners.
+No wonder this is an essential ingredient in many kitchens all over India including mine, in some or the other form.
+I used to add an amla to my daughters khichdi every day.
+Adding an amla to your dals (or lentil soups) is a great idea to incorporate some seasonal goodness to your meals...

 yellow mustard seeds 1.5 tbsp